 How many users digest the fine print of EULAs and AI tool terms?
 Winfield warns that their assumptions often misalign with contractual reality and highlights key clauses that tend to lurk in user agreements: ownership of content, usage rights, and liability limitations.

-The presentation serves as a practical reminder: what you think you own or can do might be constrained by what you signed up to — underscoring the urgency for users, developers, and governance bodies to delve into EULAs and demand clarity.
+In her presentation May does not offer legal advice but she provides a practical reminder: what you think you own or can do might be constrained by what you signed up to — underscoring the urgency for users, developers, and governance bodies to delve into EULAs and demand clarity.

 ■ Watch @ www.nxtaec.com